Hyperlite Mountain Gear Elevate 22 Review

 Hyperlite Mountain Gear Elevate 22 Design & Features

-I went with a size Medium based on my 18” torso, and the fit is spot on.
+I purchased my Elevate 22 in a Medium size for my 18” torso, and the fit is spot on.
 The hipbelt sits comfortably without digging in, and the shoulder straps feel like they contour naturally to my frame.
 With ultralight packs, a proper fit matters way more than extra padding, and this one nails it for my build.

-If you’re used to Osprey packs, the inside of the Elevate 22 might feel really plain at first, but that’s intentional.
-Inside the main compartment, there’s just one loop.
+Inside the main compartment of the Elevate 22 , there’s just one loop.
 No pockets, no sections, nothing extra.
-I added a carabiner to that loop so I can hang my water bladder and clip my ID and car keys while I’m hiking.
+I added a carabiner to that loop so I can hang my water bladder and clip my ID and car keys to it as well while I’m hiking.

 The Dyneema fabric and roll-top closure add serious weather resistance.
 Someone even asked me once why I was carrying a dry bag.
-But the roll-top can also become a minor inconvenience, so I make sure everything I need while walking is accessible externally before setting off.
+But the roll-top can also become a minor inconvenience sometimes, so I make sure everything I need while walking is accessible externally before setting off.
+I sometimes get lazy with it and clip the two rolling sides together rather than rolling it properly and attaching both sides individually.
 At the same time, though, roll-top closure is great when you need to pack a lot inside, as it’s more flexible and expandable than zip closures.

 One of my favorite features is the shoulder strap layout.
 Multiple attachment points let me hang gear exactly how I want it.
 I’ve used this constantly for clipping small items and keeping essentials within reach, and it genuinely changes how usable a minimalist pack feels on trail.

-• A front center stretch-mesh pocket: I use this for my backcountry waste kit and medical first aid kit, keeping them accessible without opening the main compartment.
-And I love that it has a drain.
+- A front center stretch-mesh pocket: I use this for my backcountry poopy kit and medical first aid kit, keeping them accessible without opening the main compartment.
+I also love that it has a drain.

 HMG Elevate 22 Performance in Real-World Use

-The Elevate 22 is primarily my day hike pack, but I’ve also used it for a desert overnighter, loaded with a 55°F sleeping bag, tent, sleeping pad, 3L of water, and food for dinner and breakfast only.
+The Elevate 22 is primarily my hiking daypack, but I’ve also used it for a desert overnighter, loaded with a 55°F sleeping bag, tent (minus the rainfly!), sleeping pad, 3L of water, and food for dinner and breakfast only.
 It handled the load impressively well for its size.
 I also use the ice axe loop to hold my trekking poles, keeping them secure and accessible on trail.

 The hipbelt is effective.
-It doesn’t feel overbuilt or bulky, yet it still transfers enough weight off the shoulders for day hikes and light overnighters.
-I wouldn’t load this like a traditional backpacking pack, but within its intended range, the weight distribution feels surprisingly dialed in.
+It doesn’t feel bulky, and it still transfers enough weight off the shoulders for day hikes and light overnighters.

 Hyperlite Mountain Gear Elevate 22